 A second chance for displaced and refugee women in Cameroon

-The Second Chance Education programme in Cameroon gives hope to thousands of refugee and displaced women who have suffered the trauma of fleeing from their homes and who, amongst many other hardships, have missed out on education.
+The Second Chance Education programme in Cameroon has given hope to thousands of refugee and displaced women who have suffered the trauma of fleeing from their homes and who, amongst many other hardships, have missed out on education.

-It offers refugee and internally displaced women in the conflict-affected areas of Cameroon, along with vulnerable women from the host communities, training and learning opportunities in entrepreneurial, employment and life skills.
+It has offered refugee and internally displaced women in the conflict-affected areas of Cameroon, along with vulnerable women from the host communities, training and learning opportunities in entrepreneurial, employment and life skills.

 SCE in Cameroon has helped refugee women from the Central African Republic in the East and from Nigeria in the west, and women displaced by the Boko Haram crisis in the Far North and by the socio-political crisis in the Northwest and Southwest.

-It is implemented in collaboration with the Ministry of Women's Empowerment and the Family (MINPROFF) and operates in seven regions:
+It has been implemented in collaboration with the Ministry of Women's Empowerment and the Family (MINPROFF) and operated in seven regions: